Carrara marble: History

-Carrara marble has been used since the time of Ancient Rome then called the "Luna marble".
+Carrara marble has been used since the time of Ancient Rome, when it was called marmor lunense, or "Luni marble".

 In the Middle Ages, most of the quarries were owned by the Marquis Malaspina who in turn rented them to families of Carrara masters who managed both the extraction and transport of the precious material.
 Some of them, such as the Maffioli, who rented some quarries north of Carrara, in the Torano area, or, around 1490, Giovanni Pietro Buffa, who bought marble on credit from local quarrymen and then resold it on the Venetian market, were able to create a dense commercial network, exporting the marble even to distant locations.
 Just to cite an example, starting from 1474, first the Maffioli, then the Buffa, supplied the marble for the facade of the Certosa di Pavia, also taking care of the transport of the material which, by ship, after having circumnavigated Italy, reached the construction site of the monastery after having sailed up the Po and the Ticino by boat.
 Starting from the 16th century, Genoese stonecutters-merchants also entered this flourishing trade.

-In the 17th and 18th centuries, the marble quarries were monitored by the Cybo and Malaspina families who ruled over Massa and Carrara.
+In the 17th and 18th centuries, the marble quarries were monitored by the Cybo and Malaspina families who ruled over the Duchy of Massa and Carrara.
 The family created the "Office of Marble" in 1564 to regulate the marble mining industry.
 The city of Massa, in particular, saw much of its plan redesigned (new roads, plazas, intersections, pavings) in order to make it worthy of an Italian country's capital.
-Following the extinction of the Cybo-Malaspina family, the state was ruled by the House of Austria and management of the mines rested with them.
-The Basilica of Massa is built entirely of Carrara marble and the old Ducal Palace of Massa was used to showcase the stone.
+Following the extinction of the Cybo-Malaspina family, the state was ruled by the House of Austria-Este and management of the mines rested with them.
+Massa Cathedral is built entirely of Carrara marble and the old Ducal Palace of Massa was used to showcase the stone.

 By the end of the 19th century, Carrara had become a cradle of anarchism in Italy, in particular among the quarry workers.
 According to a New York Times article of 1894, workers in the marble quarries were among the most neglected labourers in Italy.
 Many of them were ex-convicts or fugitives from justice.
 The work at the quarries was so tough and arduous that almost any aspirant worker with sufficient muscle and endurance was employed, regardless of their background.

 The quarry workers and stone carvers had radical beliefs that set them apart from others.
 Anarchism and general radicalism became part of the heritage of the stone carvers.
 Many violent revolutionists who had been expelled from Belgium and Switzerland went to Carrara in 1885 and founded the first anarchist group in Italy.
-In Carrara, the anarchist Galileo Palla remarked, “even the stones are anarchists.”
+In Carrara, the anarchist Galileo Palla remarked, "even the stones are anarchists."
 The quarry workers were the main actors of the Lunigiana revolt in January 1894.